stormpath/stormpath-wordpress/readme.txt

 Our WordPress plugin allows you to share the same users across multiple applications inside or out of WordPress.

+= What are the PHP requirements? =

+Your sever must run PHP 5.5+

 == Screenshots ==

 1. Installing this plugin gives you a new option in the `settings` menu for Stormpath.
 Here you can add your apiKey.properties file OR the raw ID and Secret.

 == Changelog ==

+= 0.1.2 =
+* Patch Update for empty() usage in PHP versions 5.5 and below

 = 0.1.1 =
 * Current users will be created in Stormpath at next login